A Rite of Passage Experience for

 The middle school years don’t last long.

-TYRVING is a simple way to move through this season with intention—creating space for connection, growth, and something that lasts.
+TYRVING is a simple way to move through this season with greater attention, presence, and purpose—creating space for connection, growth, and experiences that last.

 Don’t let this season pass without marking it.